Journey with us to Patagonia...

 This adventure is open to 16 female participants.

-Thanks to Pete’s extensive wilderness training and his years as a mountain guide, and my direct experience hiking this trail during my two-month stay in Patagonia in 2015, we’ve put together a trip that we’re both excited about and dying to go on ourselves, and we know that you’ll love it, too.
+Thanks to Pete’s extensive wilderness training and his years as a mountain guide, and my direct experience hiking this trail during my two-month stay in Patagonia in 2015 and our experience leading 16 women on this exact trip in 2019, we’ve put together a trip that we’re both excited about and dying to repeat ourselves, and we know that you’ll love it, too.
 We worked tirelessly to find companies that are ecologically sound, that put money back into the hands of locals, and that will give us the most authentic and amazing experience possible.
 Here’s what you get:

 • All permits, park fees, and local guides.